 March 31, 1992, Shellharbour, New South Wales

-A legspinner with a run-up and action resembling that of Shane Warne, Adam Zampa emerged in Australia's ODI and T20 squads in 2016 after a successful summer for South Australia and the Melbourne Stars.
-In T20, especially, he has proven a hard man to get away, with subtle changes of pace and variations including a wrong'un and straight ball making up for a lack of prodigious turn.
+An energetic and competitive legspinner, Adam Zampa emerged in Australia's limited-overs squads in 2016 after a successful summer for South Australia and the Melbourne Stars.
+In T20, especially, he has proven a hard man to get away, with subtle changes of pace and variations, including a wrong'un and straight ball making up for a lack of prodigious turn.
 He's a (mullet-wearing) colourful character off the field, but in contrast, his bowling, focusing on control, is clinical.

 His white-ball success has curbed his opportunities at first-class level.
-Zampa's father Darren played for New South Wales Country and Zampa also began his career in his home state, debuting for New South Wales in 2012-13 before moving to South Australia the following year.
-He return to Sydney for the 2019-2020 season in the hope of more first-class opportunity.
+Zampa's father, Darren, played for New South Wales Country and Zampa also began his career in his home state, debuting for New South Wales in 2012-13 before moving to South Australia the following year.
+He returned to Sydney for the 2020-2021 season in the hope of more first-class opportunities.

 Batting & Fielding